pnbruckner/ha-composite-tracker/info.md

 Currently `device_tracker` entities with a `source_type` of `bluetooth`, `bluetooth_le`, `gps` or `router` are supported, as well as `binary_sensor` entities.

+It will also create a `sensor` entity that indicates the speed of the device.

 For now configuration is done strictly in YAML and will be imported into the Integrations and Entities pages in the UI.